Mooncake

 - Significant Performance Gains: The multi-turn benchmark demonstrates substantial performance improvements over the non-HiCache setting.
 See our benchmark report for more details.

 - Community Feedback: Effective KV caching significantly reduces TTFT by eliminating redundant and costly re-computation.
 Integrating SGLang HiCache with the Mooncake service enables scalable KV cache retention and high-performance access.
 In our evaluation, we tested the DeepSeek-R1-671B model under PD-disaggregated deployment using in-house online requests sampled from a general QA scenario.
-On average, cache hits achieved an 84% reduction in TTFT compared to full re-computation. – Ant Group
+On average, cache hits achieved an 84% reduction in TTFT compared to full re-computation. β Ant Group

 vLLM Integration (Guide v0.2)

 To optimize LLM inference, the vLLM community is working on supporting disaggregated prefilling (PR 10502).
 This feature allows separating the prefill phase from the decode phase in different processes.
-The vLLM uses nccl
+The vLLM uses nccl and gloo as the transport layer by default, but currently it cannot efficiently decouple both phases in different machines.

-, to support inter-node KVCache transfer (PR 10884).
+We have implemented vLLM integration, which uses Transfer Engine as the network layer instead of nccl and gloo, to support inter-node KVCache transfer (PR 10884).
 Transfer Engine provides simpler interfaces and more efficient use of RDMA devices.

 We will soon release the new vLLM integration based on Mooncake Store, which supports xPyD prefill/decode disaggregation.